kanekarsanket/kanekarsanket.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate in the Department of Economics at Auburn University.

-My research focus on ...

-I am graduating in May 2023 and actively looking for a job on market.
+Candidate in Economics at the Auburn University, Auburn AL. My main concentration is Applied Microeconomics  with research interests in Health Economics,  Education, and Public Policy.

+I will be on the academic job market in Winter-2023 and I’ll be available for interviews at the AEA 2023.
+You can reach me at ssk0012@auburn.edu.